-16. Does every mouthwash or mouth spray temporarily reduce the amount of virus in the mouth?
+16. Does every mouthwash temporarily reduce the amount of virus in the mouth?

 17. Does Chlorhexidine (CHX) 0.12% and 0.2% work as well as hydrogen peroxide?

-The laboratory study was not designed to compare the effectiveness between products.
-It is used to screen products’ ability to neutralize the SARS-CoV-2 virus.
+The studies were not designed to compare the effectiveness between products.

 18. How much will rinsing with mouthwash or using mouth spray reduce the amount of virus in my mouth?

-Laboratory tests showed that in either 30 or 60 seconds of contact time, certain Colgate mouth rinses, including those with cetylpyridinium chloride, neutralized the virus that causes COVID-19 by 99.9%.
-We conducted an initial clinical study to determine whether this neutralization effect translates into a temporary reduction of the virus in the mouth and confirmed that, for those mouth rinses tested, it does.
-Study results from an initial clinical study conducted on select mouthwash formulas show that rinsing as directed provides an immediate impact, significantly reducing virus levels in the mouth.
+Laboratory tests showed that in either 30 or 60 seconds of contact time, certain mouth rinses, including those with cetylpyridinium chloride, neutralized the virus that causes COVID-19 by 99.9%.
+We conducted clinical studies to determine whether this neutralization effect translates into a temporary reduction of the virus in the mouth and confirmed that, for those mouth rinses tested, it does.
+Study results from those formulas show that rinsing as directed provides an immediate impact, significantly reducing virus levels in the mouth.
 These reduced virus levels are sustained up to 30 and 60 minutes after rinsing, though levels are lowest immediately after rinsing.

 19. Does rinsing with mouthwash protect anyone from COVID-19?

-While an initial clinical study shows a significant temporary reduction of virus levels in the mouth using certain mouthwashes — which is sustained up to 60 minutes after rinsing — no evidence currently exists that rinsing with a mouthwash or using a mouth spray protects against contracting or transmitting COVID-19.
+While clinical studies show a significant temporary reduction of virus levels in the mouth using certain mouthwashes — which is sustained for 30-60 minutes after rinsing — no evidence currently exists that rinsing with a mouthwash or using a mouth spray protects against contracting or transmitting COVID-19.
 Rinsing regularly, however, plays an important role in maintaining good oral health.
 Dental professionals recommend using mouthwash as a part of a daily oral care regimen.